-To prevent contamination of the pasteurized milk in regenerators, the raw milk must always be under less pressure than the pasteurized milk or the heat-transfer medium.
-In the case of milk-to-milk regenerators, this requirement is necessary to prevent contamination of the pasteurized product by the raw milk if flaws should develop in the metal or joints separating the raw and pasteurized milk.
+To prevent contamination of the pasteurized milk or milk product in regenerators, the raw milk or milk product must always be under less pressure than the pasteurized milk or milk product or the heat-transfer medium.
+In the case of milk or milk-to-milk or milk regenerators, this requirement is necessary to prevent contamination of the pasteurized milk or milk product by the raw milk or milk product if flaws should develop in the metal or joints separating the raw and pasteurized milk or milk product.